dianas11/GRIP_Exploratory_data_analysis_retail/README.md

 * Consumer segment has purchased a significant number of furnitures and hence we can target that segment and for benefits in this category.
 * Most bought sub category in the furniture category are chairs and bookcases.
 Thus we can launch more offers to get benefitted from them.
 * City Amarillo has the highest amount of sales and profit for the Furniture category.
 Hence we can target Consumers from that particular city for better results.
 * Since Office Supplies has a healhty game in the profit category, increasing it's sales would be an added advantage.
 Specially in Akron City.
-Both storage and paper sub category can be targetted.
+Both storage and paper sub category can be targeted.
 -----------------------------------------------------------------------------------